Anand (writer): Writing

 It was the famous critic M. Govindan who helped Anand publish his maiden novel Alkkoottam.
 At age 34, it was his first ever published work.
 It was a new experience for the Malayalee readers and the book received rave reviews and pungent criticisms alike.
 He followed Alkkoottam (Crowd) with three more equally abstract novels: Maranacertificate (Death Certificate), Abhayarthikal (Refugees) and Utharayanam.
 These books made Anand a writer with considerable standing in Malayalam.
 But it was in the late eighties and early nineties that Anand came up with two more novels, Marubhoomikal Undakunnathu and Govardhanante Yaathrakal, which made him an icon in Malayalam literature.

 Contemporary Malayalam writer M. Mukundan made the following comment about Anand's style.

 Anand's is the most articulate voice in Kerala today, which questions the moral premises of politics and most importantly, resists Hindu fundamentalism.
 His essays and novels unmistakably establish a metaphor of resistance.
 The prose in Anand's novels is taut - no moon will ever rise in it, nor flowers blossom or river breezes waft through.
 His language, stripped to the bone, sometimes challenges the reader to go through it.

 Anand has also written many short stories and articles, most of which deal with plight of the ordinary people who are exploited by the people in power.
 His characters are not necessarily a Malayali, and often weaves in historical elements into his stories.
 More often they are also located outside Kerala.
-He is also a prolific essayist.
-He occasionally writes poems also.
+He is also a essayist and occasionally writes poems also.